thibtd/DataEng_UTMB_pipeline/readme.md

-# UTMB Event Data Pipeline
+# UTMB Event Data Pipeline & Recommender System

-A data pipeline that extracts and processes race information from all UTMB (Ultra-Trail du Mont-Blanc) World Series events listed on Finishers.com.
-This pipeline collects comprehensive data about trail running races that are part of the UTMB circuit worldwide.
+A comprehensive system that extracts race information from UTMB (Ultra-Trail du Mont-Blanc) World Series events and provides personalized race recommendations.

 ## Project Overview

+This project consists of two main components:
-This project automatically extracts data about UTMB races from Finishers.com, including:
+1. A data pipeline that automatically extracts data from Finishers.com
-- Race names and locations
-- Race distances and elevation gains
-- Event dates and confirmation status
-- Race disciplines and styles
-- Geographic coordinates
+2. A recommender system with an interactive web interface for personalized race suggestions

+### Features:
+- Automated data extraction from UTMB World Series events
+- Machine learning-based race recommendations
+- Interactive web interface for exploring races
-- Event images and links
+- Visualization of race locations and characteristics
+- Customizable search based on user preferences

 Technologies used:
 - Apache Airflow for workflow orchestration
 - Selenium for web scraping
-- PostgreSQL for metadata storage
+- PostgreSQL & DuckDB for data storage
+- Streamlit for web interface
+- Scikit-learn for machine learning
-- Redis for task queue management
+- Folium for interactive maps
 - Docker for containerization
-- DuckDB for data storage and querying

 ## Project Structure